felix2000jp/spring-application-template/README.md

 This job is dependent on [Build and Push](#build-and-push).

 In this step we should make the necessary changes to deploy the application to wherever it should be deployed.

-### GitHub actions - Code scanning results

-This workflow runs a trivy scan on the repository and then publishes the results to the GitHub Security code scanning tab.

-#### Run Trivy Scan

-This step runs a trivy scan on the git repository.
-The results are then uploaded to the GitHub security tab.

 ### GitHub applications - Semantic PR